yassine-turki/ada-template-website/README.md

 Starting from the beginning

 I went on the internet and downloaded the information of all movies from wikipedia.
 At first glance I wanted to see the ratio of actresses and actors.
-I found out that there are [LORENTZ...] more men than women.
+I found out that there are 2 times more actors than actresses.
 I was a little disoriented.
-But since I am in Paris, I checked the ratio in France.
+But since I am in Paris, I checked the ratio in France which was of [OSKAR...].
 I also took the opportunity to look at various countries.
 Figure [OSKAR...] shows the ratio of actors vs actresses by world region.
 …

 I was disappointed to see that women are much less present than men.
 But I did not lose hope, and figured that perhaps there was a great evolution of women in films.
 So I looked at the evolution of the percentage of women in films (figure…LOLO) globally but also by regions (figure…OSKAR)